US Immigration Newsletter

 May 13, 2004

 Certified Specialist in Immigration Law, State Bar of California

-Immigration and Naturalization Service (INS) Attorney (1976-82)
+Former U.S. Immigration & Naturalization Service Trial Attorney (1976-82)

 Law Offices of Carl Shusterman, 600 Wilshire Blvd., Suite 1550

-Los Angeles, CA 90017
+Los Angeles, California 90017

 Back Issues of Our Newsletter